Frisch School: Academics

 The school was re-accredited by the Middle States Association Commission on Elementary and Secondary Schools in 2020 and is now accredited through January 2029.

 Student population

 Most of the students are from the Jewish communities of northern New Jersey and New York, with some commuting from Central New Jersey.

-As of the 2021–22 school year, the school had an enrollment of 923 students and 94 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.
-The school's student body was 99.2% (916) White, 0.7% (6) Asian and 0.1% (1) Black.
+As of the 2023–24 school year, the school had an enrollment of 998 students and 97.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.

 Co-curricular programs and activities

 The school says it has over 100 student clubs, in areas including the arts, languages, sciences, leadership and other interests.

 Sports

 There are 25 athletic teams and seven athletic clubs in total.
 More than 70 percent of students participate on one or more of the sports teams and clubs.
 There are four basketball teams, one baseball team, two boys floor hockey teams, one girls floor hockey team, and one boys wrestling team, which consecutively won five Wittenberg wrestling titles.
 There are three volleyball teams – the girls volleyball teams have won the most championship games of any yeshiva volleyball team - three soccer teams, two swimming teams, three softball teams, one bowling team, and two track teams, among others.
 Frisch also has the first-ever yeshiva ice hockey team, which, in its first year of existence, qualified for the NJ state tournament.
 Frisch competes in ice hockey under the supervision of the New Jersey State Interscholastic Athletic Association.
 In 2016, half of Frisch's Yeshiva League sports teams qualified for the championships, and six teams won the championships.

 The baseball team won three consecutive Metropolitan Yeshiva High School Athletic League titles (2014, 2015, 2016), and won the Columbus Baseball Invitational yeshiva high school tournament, dubbed the "Jewish World Series", in each of 2016 and 2017.

 In 2015, Frisch won the Red Sarachek Tournament hosted by Yeshiva University for the first time.
 After losing in the championship game in 2013 and 2014, they defeated the Hebrew Academy of the Five Towns and Rockaway by a score of 75–73 in triple-overtime to claim the title.
 In 2017, Frisch came back and won the Sarachek Tournament, defeating the Shalhevet Firehawks (of Los Angeles) by a score of 49–47 in the tournament final.

 In 2016, Frisch began hosting the Wittenberg Wrestling Tournament, after Yeshiva University announced that it would no longer host the annual event.

 The ice hockey team won the McMullen Cup and Monsignor Kelly Cup in 2018.
-The team won the McMullen Cup in 2021 after defeating Scotch Plains-Fanwood High School by a score of 2-1 in the tournament final.
+The team won the McMullen Cup in 2021 after defeating Scotch Plains-Fanwood High School by a score of 2–1 in the tournament final.